 Up until this past Father’s Day I had never heard of YETi Coolers before.
 My wife had.
-She works at Bass Pro Shops and was in the know as to the popularity and effectiveness of their products.
+She works at Bass Pro Shops and was in the know as to the popularity and effectiveness of their products and it’s always fun to see all koozies and all the other items they have.

 The Rambler Colster is basically a stainless steel, vacuum insulated can cooler.
 One of the things that sets it apart from other can coolers is the gasket that screws on the top sealing in the can.
 It works with either a 12 ounce can or glass bottle and is sweat proof.